Deer Lake Association

 8. Is your boat/engine serviced by a Marine Dealer?
 Does that firm test-drive boats in infested waters?
 Ask.
 FiveStar dealers won’t test in infested waters or will decontaminate the boat for you for free. http://deerlakeassociation.org/index.cfm?pageid=262011

 9. Do you maintain a private launch on your property?
 Don’t let others use it unless you know where their boats and trailers have been.

 Please watch this 10 min video showing AIS infestation in MN lakes.
 Scenes from Deer Lake included. https://www.youtube.com/watch?v=XkOjL4Q-qgU

-Thank you for your help in keeping Deer Lake free from the devastating effects of AIS.
+Thank you for your help keeping Deer Lake free from AIS infestation.

 More AIS Information:

 A beach full of invasive mussles makes bare feet impossible!